After Francis Scott Key Bridge collapses into river, Baltimore residents "can't believe it's gone"

 Francis Scott Key Bridge

-The Francis Scott Key BRidge bridge spans the Patapsco River and is a link of I-695.
-Officials say commuters should take I-95 or I-895 Tuesday morning.
+The Francis Scott Key Bridge bridge spans the Patapsco River and is a link of I-695.
+Officials say commuters should take I-95 or I-895 on Tuesday morning.

-Officials said Anne Arundel County Fire Department, the Baltimore County Fire Department , Maryland Department of the Environment and the Maryland Transit Authority are among the agencies responding to the incident.
+Officials said the Anne Arundel County Fire Department, the Baltimore County Fire Department , the Maryland Department of the Environment and the Maryland Transit Authority are among the agencies responding to the incident.